 Applicants should include a logic model that graphically illustrates how the chosen performance measures are related to the specific problems, goals, and program activities.
-Sample logic models are available at ojidp.ncirs.gov/grantees/performance.html.
+Sample logic models are available at ojidp.ncjrs.gov/grantees/performance.html.

 This section should be detailed and describe how the project will operate throughout the duration of the funding period.
-Applicants are encouraged to select evidence-based practices for their programs.
+Applicants are encouraged to select evidence-based practices for their programs, and/or to describe how they will be testing an innovative strategy.
 This section must also discuss plans for sustainability, i.e., how the program will continue to operate beyond the period of the OJJDP grant award.